What is Adjustment of Status?

 How Do I Apply for Adjustment of Status in the U.S.?

 Once you have established your eligibility, such as whether a family member or employer may petition on your behalf, you may begin your green card application.
 The following steps are meant to serve as a general guideline.
-However, it is best to consult an experienced Chicago immigration attorney in order to be fully informed about the steps and options available to you.
+However, it is best to consult an experienced Chicago immigration lawyer in order to be fully informed about the steps and options available to you.
 If you need to petition for an alien relative, you will have far better luck with an immigration lawyer than to try to do it yourself.

 Step 1: File an Immigrant Petition